 The Socks-and-Stroll Method

 One of the simplest ways to break in new shoes is by wearing them with thick socks indoors.
-This method works exceptionally well for those wondering about the best way to stretch shoes without risking damage.
+This method works exceptionally well for those wondering how to stretch shoes without risking damage.
 The thicker material provides padding for your feet while helping the leather expand gently from the inside.
 Taking short walks around your home for 15 to 30 minutes at a time is enough during the first few days.
 Overdoing it may cause hotspots or creases in areas that aren’t meant to flex.
 Stick to even surfaces and monitor how your feet feel after each session.

 Using Shoe Stretchers and Sprays